python/mypy/mypyc/doc/dev-intro.md

 specialized primitive operations for the type (see Adding a Specialized Primitive Operation above for how to do this).

-Add a test case to `mypyc/test-data/run.test` to test compilation and running compiled code.
+Add a test case file `mypyc/test-data/run-<type>.test` to test compilation and running compiled code.
+Update `mypyc/test/test_run.py` to include the new file.

 Ideas for things to test:

 * Test using the type as an argument.